majabojarska/bumble-tuby/README.md

 - [x] Attenuate FX send 20x, and then on return amplify it by 20x
   - Floor pedals can't handle the 8Vpp the preamp outputs
   - The whole FX section should by itself have unity gain, if the send and return are shorted.
-- [ ] Add split-rail opamp bias source
+- [x] Add split-rail opamp bias source
 - [ ] Split design into multiple sheets
+- [ ] Add a tone control section.
+  - Big muff style single-pot tone control seems nice and simple.
+  - After tube, before output buffer?
+- [ ] Add screw terminals for vacuum tube connections
+- [ ] Does this require ripple rejection?
+- [ ] Revisit tube input biasing, something seems off.
+Verify on breadboard.
+- [ ] Simulate pre-amp in SPICE
-- [ ] Design perfboard layout
+- [ ] Design perfboard layouts

 ### CI

 - [ ] Render BOM into README, as a Markdown table.
+- [ ] Auto update schematic date during artifact update workflow.

 ## Credits